 Within 60 days of the end of the approved award period, the recipient must provide to the Vice President for Research a final report.
 The report should outline the work that was accomplished and describe the proposal(s) submitted to external sponsor(s) as a result of this award.
 The report should also describe any significant deviations from or extensions to the project described in the original proposal.

 OVPR requires a letter of intent (LOI) three weeks in advance of submission of a full proposal.
 A LOI is not binding but is required to submit a full proposal.
 The predominant reason for its use is to help OVPR to gauge the size and range of the competition, enabling earlier selection and better management of reviewers.
 In addition, the information contained in a LOI is used to help avoid potential conflicts of interest in the review process.

-Funds will become available to faculty in early January, 2020.
-The funds would be available for use until the end of June, 2021, unless an extension was requested and approved.
-(Please note that supplies/equipment/services purchased with these funds must be received by the end of the fiscal year (June 30, 2021) in order for them to be charged against the account.
+Funds will become available to faculty in January, 2021.
+The funds would be available for use until the end of June, 2022, unless an extension was requested and approved.
+(Please note that supplies/equipment/services purchased with these funds must be received by the end of the fiscal year (June 30, 2022) in order for them to be charged against the account.
 Travel must also have been completed by that date.)
 Funds not expended by the completion date will be returned to OVPR.
 Investigators selected for a Seed award will be required to:

 Obtain IRB, IACUC, and CIS data approval, as applicable, before funding can be expended.
 Investigators are encouraged to consider CIS Risk Levels for data and start the classification process of their data and intended plans for data storage as early as possible.
 See IRB FAQ for more information.

 Serve as a Seed reviewer beginning in the year following the award.

 Complete a final report within one month of funding end.